 You’ll have to create a torsion device to tighten the tourniquet.
 Look for a rigid object, such as a stick, and tie it to the top layer of the tourniquet.
 Twist the torsion device to tighten the tourniquet, then tie another knot to secure the object in place.

 The tourniquet should be tight enough to stop the flow of bright red blood.
 If a small amount of dark red blood is still escaping from the wound, that’s ok.

 A tourniquet should only be used in an emergency, and only as a temporary measure.
 Leaving a tourniquet on for more than two hours can lead to further injury.
 Seek medical treatment as soon as possible.
 Only a medical professional should remove the tourniquet.

 Be Prepared to Handle an Emergency

 If someone gets injured, a tourniquet can save the individual’s life.
 You can improvise in a pinch, but a commercial tourniquet is generally more effective.

 1st Aid Supplies sells first aid cabinets that can be mounted on a wall in a home or business, as well as first aid kits that are the right size for a house, workplace, or vehicle.
-Order one or more first aid kits or cabinets today.
+Order first aid kits online or cabinets today.